 About IC & R

 The IC&R process is a federally-mandated program to notify state and elected officials about federal projects, programs and documents within their jurisdiction or of statewide significance which may affect them.
-State Executive Order 83-150 designated Florida’s eleven Regional Planning Councils as “regional clearinghouses”, giving the RPCs responsibility for reviewing such projects and determining each project’s significance.
+State Executive Order 83-150 designated Florida’s ten Regional Planning Councils as “regional clearinghouses”, giving the RPCs responsibility for reviewing such projects and determining each project’s significance.